victordibia/tjwave/README.md

 Test Your Servo

-Before running the code, you may test your LED setup and your Servo motor to make sure the connections are correct and the library is properly installed.
+Before running the main code (voice + wave + dance etc), you may test your LED setup and your Servo motor to make sure the connections are correct and the library is properly installed.
 When you run the test module, it should turn your LED to different colors and wave your robot arm at intervals.

     sudo node wave_test.js